Richard D Wyckoff (1873-1934)

-“Those who think they are studying the market, what all they are doing is studying what someone else has said.. and not what the market has said about itself”
+“Those who think they are studying the market are, in fact, only studying what someone else has said—not what the market has said about itself.”

-Wyckoff believed that measuring supply and demand through price and volume is the key to predicting the future market movements.
-Wyckoff also argued that no trade position should be opened unless there is a predetermined exit strategy.
-The Richard Wyckoff method was originally introduced as a tool for analyzing and forecasting the stock market, but in this analysis, we are going to apply Wyckoff's wisdom on the Foreign Exchange trading.
+Wyckoff believed that understanding supply and demand through price and volume is key to predicting future market movements.
+He also emphasized that no trade position should be taken without a predetermined exit strategy.
+Although the Richard Wyckoff method was originally designed for analyzing and forecasting the stock market, in this analysis, we apply Wyckoff's principles to the Foreign Exchange market.

-According to Wyckoff, global financial markets operate under three laws.
+According to Wyckoff, global financial markets operate under three primary laws.

 (1) The Law of Supply and Demand

-When demand is greater than supply the market sooner or later will go up, and when supply is greater than demand the market will eventually fall.
-Price and volume are used in order to measure the strength of these two economic forces.
-Measuring the volume when trading stocks is an easy process, but the Forex Market is an OTC market and measuring directly volume is a little bit tricky.
-Hence, Forex traders can use other data sources, for example, the aggregate number of positions in the Forex Futures market.
+When demand exceeds supply, the market will eventually rise; when supply exceeds demand, the market will eventually fall.
+Price and volume are used to gauge the strength of these two economic forces.
+Measuring volume when trading stocks is straightforward, but the Forex market is an OTC (over-the-counter) market, making direct volume measurement more challenging.
+Therefore, Forex traders can rely on alternative data sources, such as the aggregate number of positions in the Forex Futures market.

 (2) The Law of Cause and Effect

-These are the five steps for evaluating every trade according to Richard Wyckoff:
+These are the five steps Wyckoff proposed for evaluating each trade:

-(1) Determine the current trend and the current position of the market
+(1) Determine the current trend and the market’s position

 Is the market ranging or trending?
-Is there any indications of an upcoming new trend formation?
-You can answer these questions by using historical support and resistance levels, price patterns, candlestick formations, breakouts, etc.
+Are there signs of a new trend forming?
+These questions can be answered by analyzing historical support and resistance levels, price patterns, candlestick formations, breakouts, and similar indicators.

-(2) Follow the trend by determining relative strengths or weaknesses
+(2) Follow the trend by identifying relative strength or weakness

-(3) Select trades with a cause significant enough to produce a satisfactory effect (profit)
+(3) Select trades with a cause significant enough to yield a satisfactory effect (profit)

 (4) Evaluate the readiness of an asset to respond immediately to its cause

-Anyone who has traded Forex or any other financial market can understand the importance of the right timing.
-An undervalued asset can remain undervalued for long periods of time that may last even for many months.
-Hence, time itself forms a controversial type of risk.
+Anyone who has traded Forex or any other financial market understands the importance of proper timing.
+An undervalued asset can remain undervalued for extended periods—sometimes lasting several months.
+Therefore, time itself represents a unique and often overlooked form of risk.

-Significant shifts in demand or supply can signify the readiness of a market to enter a strong trend.
-As the Forex market doesn't offer reliable volume data you can identify demand/supply shifts by evaluating changes in price volatility, changes in market sentiment, or by evaluating data deriving from the futures and options markets (COT analysis, etc.).
+Significant shifts in demand or supply can indicate that a market is ready to enter a strong trend.
+Since the Forex market does not provide reliable volume data, traders can identify these shifts by observing changes in price volatility, monitoring market sentiment, or analyzing data from the futures and options markets (such as COT reports).

 (5) Time your trades to anticipate movements

-The timing of trades can be done by using the three marker laws described earlier (Demand & Supply, Cause & Effect, Effort & Results).
+Trade timing should be guided by the three core Wyckoff laws (Supply & Demand, Cause & Effect, Effort & Result).

-The phases of the market according to Wyckoff are illustrated in the below S&P500 chart (by readtheticker.com).
+The phases of the market, as defined by Wyckoff, are illustrated in the following S&P 500 chart (courtesy of readtheticker.com).

 The Richard Wyckoff's market phases (S&P500)